luckyfengyong/vagrant-mesos/README.md

 Please refer to http://mesosphere.github.io/marathon/docs/constraints.html for constraints of marathon.

 Please refer to http://mesosphere.github.io/marathon/docs/native-docker.html for how to create docker application in marathon.

+### Test chronos

+Please refer to https://github.com/mesos/chronos for more details of chronos